dkvaternik/GLADIUS/docs/index.md

 ### Gladius mask may be reused with right disinfection and sterilization
 With right disinfection and sterilization, the mask is reusable.
 Coronavirus is a heat-sensitive virus and becomes inactive when heated to 56° C for 15 minutes  <a href="#references"><sup>1</sup></a><a href="#references"><sup>2</sup></a>.
 Experts state that at the time of rationing during the outbreak of coronavirus in China, masks were sterilized and reused <a href="#references"><sup>3</sup></a>.
 They proved to successfully deactivate the virus during dry sterilization (use of industrial oven heat) at 56° C.

-Note, that it is very important how you handle the mask before the sterilization process, as it must at all times be treated as contagious (infected with a coronavirus).
+Note, that it is very important how you handle the mask before the sterilization process, as it must at all times be treated as contagious (infected with coronavirus).

 ### References
 * <a href="https://www.hindawi.com/journals/av/2011/734690/" target="_blank"><sup>1</sup> The Effects of Temperature and Relative Humidity on the Viability of the SARS Coronavirus: K. H. Chan , J. S. Malik Peiris, S. Y. Lam, L. L. M. Poon, K. Y. Yuen, and W. H. Seto (Department of Microbiology, The University of Hong Kong, Queen Mary Hospital, Pokfulam, Hong Kong), pridobljeno: 24.
 3. 2020</a>